typescript-eslint/typescript-eslint/packages/website/blog/2023-03-13-announcing-typescript-eslint-v6-beta.md

   - `TSIndexSignature`, `TSMethodSignature`, and `TSPropertySignatureBase` no longer have an `export` property.
   - `TSPropertySignatureBase` no longer has an `initializer` property.
 - [fix(typescript-estree): account for namespace nesting in AST conversion](https://github.com/typescript-eslint/typescript-eslint/pull/6272): Namespaces with qualified names like `Abc.Def` now use a `TSQualifiedName` node, instead of a nested body structure.
+- [feat: remove semantically invalid properties from TSEnumDeclaration, TSInterfaceDeclaration and TSModuleDeclaration](https://github.com/typescript-eslint/typescript-eslint/pull/4863): Removes some properties from those AST node types that should generally not have existed to begin with.

 ### Errors on Invalid AST Parsing